veeyuen/SAA/README.md

 Data Pipeline:

-- Custom ETL pipeline built on Cloud Run functions
+- Custom ELT pipeline built on Cloud Run functions

 - Google Pub/Sub and Cloud Storage used to orchestrate and trigger workflows